wavefrontHQ/docs/pages/doc/security_policy.md

 After the rules are in force, only the users in the Finance group:

-* See the payment service on the Application Status View page.
+* See the payment service on the Application Status page.
 * See the RED metrics for the Payment service on the Operations Dashboard.
 * See the trace data that includes the payments service on the Traces Browser.
-* See the payment service on a Service Map.

 ## Rule Priority and Rule Pairs